pgodschalk/swiperproxy/README.md

 See <https://swiperproxy.github.io/download.html> for releases and git checkout instructions.

-Create a clone fo this repository
+Create a clone of this repository
 ---------------------------------

 Clone the repo by running: